hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 * `high_availiblity_enabled` - (Optional) Should High availability for the PostgreSQL Flexible Server be enabled?
 If enabled the server will provisions a physically separate primary and standby PostgreSQL Flexible Server in different zones.
 Defaults to `false`.

-* `identity` - (Optional) A `identity` block as defined below.
-Changing this forces a new PostgreSQL Flexible Server to be created.

 * `maintenance_window` - (Optional) A `maintenance_window` block as defined below.

 * `point_in_time_restore_time_in_utc` - (Optional) The point in time to restore from `creation_source_server_id` when `create_mode` is `PointInTimeRestore`.
 Changing this forces a new PostgreSQL Flexible Server to be created.